-The State of Maine is thrilled with its approach to preparing the CAFR.
-We interviewed them to learn more, and share their insights with others considering a CAFR automation project.
+The State of Maine is thrilled with its new automated approach to preparing the Comprehensive Annual Financial Report (see the resulting document here).
+We interviewed them to learn more, and share their insights with others considering a Comprehensive Annual Financial Report automation project.

-Q: What was your business process to tackle the CAFR previously and how much time did it take?
+1 What was your business process to tackle the Comprehensive Annual Financial Report previously and how much time did it take?

 We import a trial balance from our accounting system that is formatted for use by our reporting application using Excel.
 We request information from numerous state agencies and other sources for the purpose of posting adjustments (over 300 manually entered adjustments and over 100 "auto-reversals") to account balances and compile other information for note disclosures, required supplementary information and statistical information.

-Our previous CAFR reporting software generated only numerical financial statements in Excel format.
+Our previous Comprehensive Annual Financial Report reporting software generated only numerical financial statements in Excel format.
 Narrative information was generated with Word.
 Desktop publishing was a completely manual process that involved converting multiple documents into PDF format and compiling numerous PDF documents into one published document.

 The entire process began with some "prep" work in August, with the full commitment of all five members of the financial reporting team beginning in September.
 Draft financial statements typically were issued by approximately the second week in December and often the Auditor's Opinion letter would not be received until the last week of December, with the deadline to qualify for a Government Finance Officers Association Certificate of Excellence being December 31.

 2What product were you using before and why did you want to switch?

 We used "CAFR Unlimited."
 The product was a Microsoft Access based application that was originally developed by a lone developer and sold to a software development company.
 The company discontinued support for the original application and planned to convert the application to a networked, SQL server platform, but discontinued support for that product as well.

 The product was simple to use and worked well for us.
 But, it had no desktop publishing capabilities.
 The reports that CAFR Unlimited produced were all Excel based reports.
 Thus, we switched, number one, for the lack of product support; and two, we wanted a more robust product that provided publishing and workflow capabilities.

 3Did you look at other solutions and if so, what was the key factor(s) in choosing our solution?

 We were provided with demonstrations of other products, but none of them had all the capabilities that CaseWare offered.
 We also liked the staff at FHB and felt comfortable that they would provide excellent customer service.
 After a demonstration of CaseWare, we were instantly intrigued by the product.
 When we asked the presenter "will CaseWare do this?", the answer was in most cases "Yes, this is how that is done."
 The decision to go with CaseWare was easy.

 4Were you concerned about dealing with someone other than the software vendor for implementation?

 No, not at all.
 In fact, after the implementation, we had a couple of minor "glitches" to resolve and in a least one case, F.H.
 Black resolved the problem quicker than CaseWare International's support staff.
 So, we're very happy we have the support of FHB.

 5What process did you follow to implement CaseWare?